 Bonner County complies as well with the Fair Labor Standards Act (FLSA) and all applicable federal, state, and local laws regarding employee compensation.
 All job descriptions are reviewed by Bonner County Human Resources to determine if they are covered by the Fair Labor Standards Act (FLSA) or if they are exempt from the Act.

 600.5 WAGE PROGRAM POLICIES

+600.5.1 PAY GRADE/STEP

-600.5.1 Pay Band: Each position in the County is placed in a pay band which establishes the value of the position in relation to other like positions in the organization.
+Each position in the County is placed in a pay grade/step which establishes the value of the position in relation to other like positions in the organization.